SringayKeno/Real_Estate/README.md

 #### The Costly Coasts

 US counties where the average July 2022 mid-tier home values were highest (shown as dark red on map) tended to be congregated along the US coasts.
-Those counties were mostly located in the US Northeast and in California in the West.
+Those counties were mostly located in the US Northeast and in California.
 The state of Colorado had a few counties as well in this category.
 This map, as well as several others that look at July 2022 average home prices in the mid-tier range can be interacted with [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
 Check out your county!

 <img width="679" alt="Screenshot (512)" src="https://user-images.githubusercontent.com/102890151/189574373-54f8f699-3bb7-4f14-8a48-1d5eae3805b8.png">